Many-body localization on finite generation fractal lattices: Many-body spectral properties

+We now use exact diagonalization to determine the properties of model (\ref{dis_ham}) on the finite fractal lattices for $M>1$.
+Due to the rapid increase of the Hilbert space dimension with system size, we limit the study to the system sizes listed in table \ref{tab-1}.
+We choose the particle number in such a way that the filling factor $M/N$ is nearly the same in all the lattices.
+We differentiate between thermal and many-body localized behaviors by studying the level spacing statistics and the many-body mobility edge with tools from random matrix theory.

+\textit{Level spacing statistics.--} The level spacing statistics are investigated using the parameter $r$, defined in section \ref{sec:anderson}.
+In figure \ref{SS}(a), we plot $r$ as a function of the disorder strength $h$.
+The value of $r$ is obtained by averaging over the middle 1/3 of the states in 250 disorder realizations (except from the Koch lattice, for which we study 2500 realizations, because for this case we consider $M=3$ for which the Hilbert space is much smaller).

-In Fig.\ \ref{SS}, we plot $r$ as a function of the disorder strength $h$.
-For all of the lattices, we find a transition from an ergodic phase to a many-body localized phase.
+For the one-dimensional lattice, we observe that $r$ is close to $0.386$ for all $h$.
+This is related to the fact that the one-dimensional case is equivalent to a free fermion system and thus integrable.
+For all the other lattices, we find a transition from ergodic behavior to a many-body localized behavior.
+This confirms that the fractals (even the tree-like ones) cannot be mapped to a free fermion model.

 The three lattices with Hausdorff dimension $1.465$ all have the transition at comparable disorder strengths.
-The transition happens at a slightly larger disorder strength for the lattice with Hausdorff dimension $1.585$, and for the two-dimensional lattice the transition happens at even higher disorder strength.
-In the one-dimensional lattice the localized phase exists at arbitrarily small disorder as mentioned above.
-The fractal lattices hence show features intermediate between the one-dimensional and the two-dimensional case.
+The transition happens at a slightly larger disorder strength for the lattice with Hausdorff dimension $1.585$, and for the two-dimensional lattice the transition happens at even stronger disorder.
+The fractal lattices hence show features intermediate between the one-dimensional and the two-dimensional case, and the Hausdorff dimension seems to be an important factor regarding the location of the transition.

+A comparison between the single- and many-body results can be performed by replotting all the blue curves from figure \ref{fig:r-anderson} in one picture, which we do in figure \ref{SS}(b).
+We note that the many-body results display a clearer transition between a localized and delocalized regime, as $r$ for fractal lattices in figure \ref{SS}(b) never reaches the Wigner-Dyson value.
+Also, the Hausdorff dimension seems somewhat less important in the single-particle than in the many-particle case -- note the similarity between the $r$ versus $h$ curves for the Koch fractal ($\mathcal{D}\approx 1.465$) and Sierpinski triangle ($\mathcal{D} \approx 1.585$), as well as between the one-dimensional case and the Vicsek and T-shaped fractals ($\mathcal{D}\approx 1.465$), in figure \ref{SS}(b).
+The influence of the Hausdorff dimension may be obscured by the variations in the system size ($N=20$ for Koch fractal and $N=27$ for Sierpinski lattice -- the latter has 1.35 times more sites).

-$(ii)$ \textit{Many-body mobility edge.-} The many-body mobility edge is the energy densities at which there are transitions between thermal and many-body localized states \cite{Mauro1,laumann1,laumann2,sheng1,mondaini1}.
-The energy density is defined as
+\textit{Many-body mobility edge.--} The many-body mobility edge is the energy densities at which there are transitions between thermal and many-body localized states \cite{Mauro1,laumann1,laumann2,sheng1,mondaini1}.
+For a given energy $E$, the corresponding energy density is defined as